clementlefevre/clementlefevre.github.io/_posts/2017-05-13-trollscopy.md

 Beeing a regular reader of the FT, i find the quality of the comments section far above the standard level we can expect those days.
 The fact that only suscribers can comment gives it a touch of Gentleman's club.
-This makes the comment section an interesting study field for the Kremlin supporting members : far away invective, the comments tend to be argumented and produce rich debates:
+This makes the comment section an interesting study field for the Kremlin supporting members : the argumentation tends to be well structured and  the length of the comments much longer than a tweet.

 I retrieved the comments for all articles related to the following keywords :